AlbericTrancart/portfolio/src/pages/2018/02/geoschool-my-first-entrepreneurship-experience/index.md

 In 2015, a friend of mine had a problem: he was looking for an internship in Sweden and seeking feedback from people who went there.
 Although these people existed and surely met him on a daily basis, he was unable to find them.

-After gathering useful information (like: who went where, the cost of living, the temperature, the price of a beer... **useful information**) amongst students with a Google Sheet which had a huge success, he decided to create a web platform to centralize and search through this data.
+He decided to gather useful information (like: who went where, the cost of living, the temperature, the price of a beer... **useful information**) with a Google Sheet and it had a huge success.
+He decided to create a web platform to centralize and search through this data.
 GéoPonts (named after the name of our school) was born.

 ![GéoSchool's logo](./logo.png)

-Later, as the platform was gaining a lot of traction he decided to go fulltime if he could find a way to answer this need elsewhere.
+Later, the platform was gaining a lot of traction so he decided to go fulltime on it.
 Another alumni of our school and I joined the project soon after.
 GéoPonts became GéoSchool.
-Today, we are deploying these platforms in french engineering schools, helping the students building their professional project and puting them in relation with cool companies they didn't know existed.
+Today, we are deploying these platforms in french engineering schools, helping the students building their professional project and puting them in relation with cool companies they didn't even know.

 ![The contact form](./contact.jpg)